Victory Parade in Moscow on June 24, 1945. With English subtitles and in colour

 The heroes of unparalleled battles on all of the fronts of the Patriotic War,

-from Barents Sea till the Black Sea.
+from the Barents to the Black Sea.

 The combined regiments of the Fronts.